 Scholarly Commons Citation

 Cole, David, "Faith and Funding: Toward an Expressivist Model of the Establishment Clause" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 923.
+923.